pgRouting/pgrouting/doc/max_flow/pgr_maxCardinalityMatch.rst

 ..
 Rubric:: Availability

+* Official on v3.0.0
-* Renamed 2.5.0, Previous name pgr_maximumCardinalityMatching
+* Renamed on v2.5.0
+* Experimental on v2.3.0

-* New in 2.3.0
+  * pgr_maximumCardinalityMatching

 Description
 -------------------------------------------------------------------------------